To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 Lost?
 Use this handy tool to build your own custom URLs for filters and campaigns

-What should appear is 4+ records, 2 saying rest and 2 saying activity.
-If you are loading more that 1 pool of numbers, more records will show up depending on how many pools are being loaded.
+- 2 x activity.
+Please note: if you are loading more that 1 pool of numbers, more records will show up depending on how many pools are being loaded.
+The example below has 2 pools, which = 4 activity records.

-Click on the arrows next to ‘commands’ and open up the menus until you get to ‘parameters’
+Click on the arrows next to ‘commands’ and open up the menus until you get to ‘parameters’.

-Step 7 - Check the parameter details.
+Step 7 - Check the parameter details are correct.

 If using replace by Class, check the “elementClass” contains the correct class name as provided to you by Jet.